Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Abstract

 This PEP proposes extending the core metadata specification for Python packaging to include two new, repeatable fields named Import-Name and Import-Namespace to record the import names that a project provides once installed.
-New keys named import-names and import-namespaces will be added to the [project] table in pyproject.toml for providing the values for the new core metadata field.
+New keys named import-names and import-namespaces will be added to the [project] table in pyproject.toml for providing the values for the new core metadata fields.
 This also leads to the introduction of core metadata version 2.5.

 Motivation

 In Python packaging there is no requirement that a project name match the name(s) that you can import for that project.
-As such, there is no clean, easy, accurate way to go from import name to project name and vice-versa.
+As such, there is no clean, easy, accurate way to go from import name to project name and vice versa.
 This can make it difficult for tools that try to help people in discovering the right project to install when they know the import name or knowing what import names a project will provide once installed.

 As an example, a code editor may detect a user has an unsatisfied import in a selected virtual environment.
 But with no way to reliably know what import names various projects provide, the code editor cannot accurately provide a user with a list of potential projects to install to satisfy that import requirement (e.g. it is not obvious that import PIL very likely implies the user wants the Pillow project installed).
 This also applies to when a user vaguely remembers the project name but does not remember the import name(s) and would have their memory jogged when seeing a list of import names a package provides.
 Finally, tools would be able to notify users what import names will become available once they install a project.